DrDall/hello-world/README.md

 # hello-world
-dis manditory
+made mandatory
-these changes are manditory as well! oh isnt this fun :))))
+these changes are mandatory as well! oh isn't this fun :))))

+fun stuff were doing here. typing in atom!
+I figured it out